adarowski/adarowski.github.io/_posts/2021-03-06-podcast-appearances.markdown

 * Advanced football/soccer metrics
 * User Experience/Product design

-You schedule a time to chat, you can contact me on Twitter at [@baseballtwit](http://twitter.com/baseballtwit) (DMs are open) or via email at adarowski *AT* gmail.
+To schedule a time to chat, you can contact me on Twitter at [@baseballtwit](http://twitter.com/baseballtwit) or [@fussballtwit](http://twitter.com/fussballtwit) (DMs are open) or via email at adarowski *AT* gmail.

+## Maine Road Ramble

+**April 4, 2021:** 54: Talking Borussia Dortmund with Adam Darowski from FbRef

+> Kevin is joined by Adam Darowski, the head of user experience with Sports Reference and FbRef, to discuss Borussia Dortmund.
+We go in depth on all aspects of the club from the tactics to the players and recent runs of form.

+<iframe src="https://open.spotify.com/embed-podcast/episode/0J4HHWSxDjU1GVlsY8AnwN" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 ## Yellow Wall Pod